Ciaran1981/treeseg-docker/README.md

 Docker is a program to run virtual machines easily.

-**How to run micmac-docker container ?**
+**How to run treeseg-docker container ?**

-First you have to build the container by typing in a terminal :
+First you have to do one of the following options:

+Build the container by typing in a terminal :

 `docker build git://github.com/Ciaran1981/treeseg-docker -t treeseg`

+Clone it then point docker cmd at the cloned directory:

+`sudo docker build treeseg-docker -t treeseg`

 **How can I delete this thing ?**